-For a large react application which contains many components and data is shared between multiple components, sometimes it is difficult to determine where the states should actually live.
-According to the ideal concepts, the data present in a component should live within the same component.
-So in that case sharing the data between the sibling components becomes more difficult.
+For a large react application which contains many components where data is shared between multiple components, sometimes it is difficult to determine where the states should actually live.
+According to the ideal concepts, the data present in a component should live within the same component, in case sharing the data between the sibling components becomes more difficult.
 In React, for sharing data between siblings, the state must live in the parent component itself and a method for updating the state in the parent is given to the siblings through props.

 Now let’s consider a scenario in which a state of a component has to be shared between multiple components and these components are far apart in the component tree.
 Here the state from one component has to be passed to another until it reaches somewhere it is actually needed.
 This means that basically, the state will have to be lifted up several times until it gets to an ancestor which is common to both components.
 It is difficult to maintain the state in this way and it makes the state less predictable.
 The state management gets messy as the application gets more complex and it affects the overall performance of the application.
 Here comes the need of a state management tool such as Redux.